arc8de/stock_market_data_analysis/README.md

    - 2. Exploratory Data Analysis.ipynb
    - 3. Predictive Modeling.ipynb

+**Note:** The files above contain example output for only selected stocks.
+If users wish, they can update the company name in `2.
+Exploratory Data Analysis.ipynb` and `3.
+Predictive Modeling.ipynb` accordingly for other outputs.

 ## Changing the Analyzed Stocks

 To analyze stock data for different companies: